Bios-Marcel/cordless/README.md

 **UPDATES HAVE TO BE INSTALLED MANUALLY**

-You can always find the latest release in this repositories [release page](../../releases/latest).
+You can always find the latest release on this repositories [release page](../../releases/latest).

+For your information, since May 22th 2019 all binaries will be build using the following parameters: `-ldflags="-w -s"`.
+So checksums of binaries built without those parameters will not align with the ones built with those parameters.
+Meaning that if you want to compare checksums, please keep this in mind.

 ### Building it from source